Skip to main content

 To change speed for part of a request, wrap that text in an SSML-style <prosody rate="..."> tag:

 • Inside a span, rate overrides the global speed; outside, speed applies.
-Numeric rates outside 0.81.2 are clamped, like speed.
+Numeric span rates outside 0.81.2 are clamped to the nearest endpoint; unlike span rates, an out-of-range global speed is rejected.

 • Spans can cover anything from a few words to multiple sentences, and <break> tags keep working inside them.